farindk/tiled-image-viewer/README.md

 ## Example Images

-**Note:** These images require libheif v1.19.x due to format changes.
+**Note:** These images require libheif v1.19.x due to format changes in later versions.
 Updated images will be uploaded in the future.

 | Content | Resolution | File Size | Description | Link | Notes |
 | ------- | ---------- | --------- | ----------- | ---- | ----- |